velveneer/wl-photoproject/src/index.md

 The provided documentation is a MkDocs Collection that is hosted in a GitLab repository with a CI/CD pipeline as a GitLab Page to offer a better GUI.

-!!!
-Info
-    Open the side panel menu to quickly navigate between the exercises.

 ---

 # **[Link GitLab Source Repository](https://git.etes.de/jroedel-work/work-documentation.git)**